Ebazhanov/linkedin-skill-assessments-quizzes/microsoft-azure/microsoft-azure-quiz.md

 - [ ] Notification Hub
 - [x] Event Grid

 #### Q11.
 You need to populate a newly created SQL database from your release pipeline in Azure DevOps.
-The solution should minimise deployment time and efforts.
+The solution should minimize deployment time and efforts.
 Which approach should you use?
-- [x] Populate from BACPAC file
+- [x] Populate from a BACPAC file.
-- [ ] Restore from backup file
+- [ ] Restore from a backup file.
-- [ ] populate from csv file
+- [ ] Populate from a CSV file.
-- [ ] Populate from SQL file
+- [ ] Populate from a SQL file.

 #### Q12.
-You need to host a community website for you neighbourhood association.
-The site contains static content, HTML CSS, and a few pages with client-side JS.
+You need to host a community website for your neighborhood association.
+The site contains static content, including HTML, CSS, and a few pages with client-side JavaScript.
+The site contains no sensitive information, and CORS support is unnecessary.
+The association has limited funds to pay for hosting, so the solution should be as inexpensive as possible.
 Which option should you use?
-- [x] Azure storage static website
+- [x] Azure Storage static website
 - [ ] static website with Azure CDN
-- [ ] App service on consumption plan
+- [ ] App Service on Consumption plan
-- [ ] App service on standard plan
+- [ ] App Service on Standard plan

 #### Q13.
-Your organisation delivers a number of RESTful web services to customers around the world.
+Your organization delivers a number of RESTful web services to customers around the world.
 You need to deploy cloud infrastructure to deliver these services to paying customers, including authentication, request throttling and routing of requests to the closest service endpoint.
 Which solution should you choose?
 - [ ] Front door
 - [ ] API Management
 - [ ] Traffic manager
 - [x] Application Gateway

 #### Q14.
-You have .NET app running CM scale set.
-You need to monitor application performance without modyfying the code.
-The solution should minimise the cost.
+You have a .NET app running on a VM Scale set.
+You need to monitor application performance without modifying the code.
+The solution should minimize the cost.
 What should you do?
-- [ ] Enable network performance monitor on the VMs
+- [ ] Enable Network Performance Monitor on the VMs.
-- [ ] install the Log Analytics Agent and enable Azure Monitor for VMs
+- [ ] Install the Log Analytics Agent and enable Azure Monitor for VMs.
-- [x] Install Application Insights Agent
+- [x] Install the Application Insights Agent.
-- [ ] Enable SolarWinds Performance Monitor from the Azure Marketplace
+- [ ] Enable SolarWinds Performance Monitor from the Azure Marketplace.

 #### Q15.
 When setting your CI/CD pipeline an approval from your product owner is required before a final release to production.
 What solution do you use to achieve this?
-- [ ] Manual intervention task
+- [ ] a Manual Intervention task
-- [x] pre-deployment condition
+- [x] a pre-deployment condition
-- [ ] branch filer
+- [ ] a branch filter
-- [ ] pre-deployment gate
+- [ ] a pre-deployment gate

 #### Q16.
 You want to configure the AKS instance running the Kineteco Inventory App to use Azure Active Directory (AD) for user authentication.
 To integrate with AKS with Azure AD which steps should you perform first?
 - [ ] Create a service principal in Azure then assign the service principal AKS.